thoughtworksarts/EmoPy/README.md

 The `fermodel.py` module uses pre-trained models for FER prediction, making it the easiest entry point to get a trained model up and running quickly.

-Each of the modules contains one class, except for `neuralnets.py`, which has one interface and four subclasses.
+Each of the modules contains one class, except for `neuralnets.py`, which has one interface and five subclasses.
 Each of these subclasses implements a different neural net architecture using the Keras framework with Tensorflow backend, allowing you to experiment and see which one performs best for your needs.

 The [EmoPy documentation](https://emopy.readthedocs.io/) contains detailed information on the classes and their interactions.
 Also, an overview of the different neural nets included in this project is included below.